What are the different versions of Money Habitudes?

 - Research report: An Excel spreadsheet report with all of the responses of your participants for analytical review.

 - Anonymous users: The Administrator can still access reports.
 (Users cannot access reports at a later date.)

 - Higher-Ed Student pays: Instructors get a free administrator’s account and give students a code to pay a discounted fee to play.

 - Withhold Full Report: Clients play and see the quick report but the professional they are working with provides the full report when they meet.
 Also used for marketing.
 The user provides contact information or has a contact before receiving the full report.

 - Customize Next Steps and other features: Replace or revise the Next Steps part of the report to be more specific to your clients.
-You can include the specific resources, programs and information to help them meet their goals within the context of your organization.
+You can include specific resources, programs, and information to help them meet their goals within the context of your organization.
 Contact us for more information or additional customization.

 Cards Vs. Online

 Both the physical cards and the online version have pros and cons.
 One is not better than the other.
 It is simply a matter of personal preference or logistics.

-- Setting: Chose cards if internet service is not available or reliable.
-The online version makes it easier to work virtually with clients and students, work with couples who are living in different places, or assign the activity to students or clients to do on their own.
+- Setting: Choose cards if internet service is not available or reliable.
+The online version makes it easier to work virtually with clients and students, work with couples who are living in different places or assign the activity to students or clients to do on their own.

 - Convenience: The cards require taking them with you which can be inconvenient if you’re working with larger groups.
 They also require being checked to be sure no cards are missing.
 The online version allows you to easily send individuals or large groups a link to play.